 - 1. Measure the precipitation characteristics, including the relative contributions of stratiform precipitation and various modes of convection (shallow, moderately deep, and deep) to the total precipitating area and area-averaged mass flux profiles. - 2.
-Quantify the moisture and relative humidity characteristics of the circulation, in particular at midlevels (700 to 400 hPa), relate those characteristics to the precipitation observed, and measure their evolutions over multiple days. - 3.
-Identify the location, strength, and potential origins of circulations from the low to middle troposphere, and relate changes to the precipitation observed.
+Quantify the temperature and moisture characteristics of the circulation, in particular at midlevels (700 to 400 hPa), relate those characteristics to the precipitation observed, and measure their evolutions over multiple days. - 3.
+Identify the location, strength, and potential origins of circulations from the low to middle troposphere and relate changes to the precipitation observed and associated mass flux and divergence profiles over a mesoscale domain.